1. Home

 • ・Controllability of the manifestation of the risk due to external factors

-Total 21 material risks identified through our risk assessment have been organized into three risk categories: “Consumer and Social-related Risks,” “Operation & Fundamental Risks,” and “Other Risks.”
+Total 20 material risks identified through our risk assessment have been organized into three risk categories: “Consumer & Social-related Risks,” “Operation & Fundamental Risks,” and “Other Risks.”

 CAREERS